Florida man dumps dirt on car after girlfriend refuses to answer question

-CRESTVIEW, Fla. (via WKRG) — The Florida man accused of using a front-end loader to dump dirt on a car was arrested Thursday.
+CRESTVIEW, Fla.
+(WKRG) – A north Florida man accused of using a front-end loader to dump dirt on a car was arrested Thursday.

 The Okaloosa County Sheriff’s Office says 20-year-old Hunter Mills was charged with felony criminal mischief over $1,000 for his alleged actions.

-Deputies says Mills invited his girlfriend to talk.
-When she refused to answer a question, he reportedly dumped a bucket full of dirt of the roof of a white 2010 Cadillac that belonged to someone else.
+Deputies says Mills invited his girlfriend to talk in Crestview.
+When she refused to answer a question, he reportedly dumped a bucket full of dirt on the roof of a white 2010 Cadillac that belonged to someone else.